 What do you usually spend?

 You should already know what you spend and what you need to earn before you start job hunting.
 Using either actual expenditures or a realistic budget, take the total of what you usually spend, subtract your regular income (if any) and the difference is what you will need to earn over the course of a year.
-If the money you make at a particular job doesn’’t add up to what you need, that money will have to come from other income or savings —or you’’ll need to work more or earn higher wages.
+If the money you make at a particular job doesn’t add up to what you need, that money will have to come from other income or savings or you’ll need to work more or earn higher wages.

 Extra job and living expenses